-Years ago my grandfather, Robert Marsh (then founder and president of American Telecast Corporation) gave his team some great advice for managing sales and self-promotion.
-He reminded them that yes, "the squeaky wheel gets the grease", but it is also "the spouting whale who gets harpooned".
-His success (among many other traits) was built on the concept of staying innovative, yet never failing to remain humble.
+Years ago, my grandfather, Robert Marsh (then founder and president of American Telecast Corporation), gave his team some great advice for managing sales and self-promotion.
+He reminded them that yes, "the squeaky wheel gets the grease."
+But it is also "the spouting whale who gets harpooned."
+His success was built on the concept of staying innovative yet never failing to remain humble.

 Managing Your Manager